markcellus/youtube-video-js/README.md

 #Video Player

-A lightweight framework that allows you to easily play and control social network videos using the new HTML5 `<video>` tag.
+A lightweight framework that allows you to easily play and control social network videos using the new HTML5 [`<video>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) tag.
 Videos can be played, stopped, paused, and more all with simple html markup or with javascript.
-It does not depend on a css stylesheet, although if styles are desired they are left up to you.

 The library supports [Youtube](youtube.com) videos currently.
 More players will be added in the next few weeks.

+This Video Player library aims to mimick the methods and properties of HTML5's new `<video>` tag to offer a simple, easy-to-use API which can be a lot easier when there are already so many video API's to deal with (i.e. Youtube, Facebook, Vine, Vimeo, etc).

 ##Usage